I Remember Mama - Mama's House

 ... the bay view now ... the view of Alcatraz painted into the Then scene at the top of this post is very close to that enjoyed from the second floor of 1100 Union Street, corner of Leavenworth, just two blocks from Larkin Street atop Russian Hill.

 Then ...
 But this shot as he continues on to the top of the hill was filmed on an enormous set built on an RKO Studios backlot in Southern California.
 The set was used several times throughout the movie for scenes outside Mama's house.
 In a later interview Barbara Bel Geddes said...
 "The set was extraordinary, we had a whole San Francisco street built on the lot".
 Well, half a street certainly.

-... and Now, here's the real top-of-the-hill view looking east from Noe.
-The steps leading up to the elevated 400 block of Liberty Street provided a convenient spot for the movie camera that filmed the preceding shot looking down Liberty Street.
+... and Now, here's the real top-of-the-hill view looking east up Liberty Street from Noe.
+The steps leading up to the elevated 400 block of Liberty Street provided a convenient spot for the camera that filmed the movie shot looking down Liberty Street.

 On the set, Uncle Chris does a 3-point turn at the top of the hill and pulls up in front of Mama's house.
 His automobile?
 It's a 1910 Mitchell Model T touring car.